momozahara/RatkinRaceStandalone/README.md

 ### Dev note

-Also I don't have Anomaly so can't do test or add anything to that dlc yet.
+Also I don't have Anomaly so can't do test or add anything to that dlc yet. \
+I just discover that there is inline hint in visual studio more cleanup to do...

 ### Mod options